Top Marketing Metrics Your Agency Should Be Tracking

 Although there are hundreds (if not thousands) of marketing metrics to choose from, they can usually be bucketed into ten unique categories.

-Measure not just the number of leads but their quality.
-Includes total lead count, qualification rates, cost per lead, and lead-to-sale conversion rates.
+Metric Type Lead Metric | What It Means Measure not just the number of leads generated but their quality.
+Includes total lead count, qualification rates to marketing qualified lead or sales qualified lead, cost per lead, and lead-to-sale conversion rates.
+These metrics are where the client's sales and marketing teams should be closely aligned.

-Measure marketing spend and efficiency by tracking key financial indicators such as the total spend but also breaking that down into key sectors such as Cost per Click (CPC), Cost Per Lead (CPL), and Cost Per Acquisition (CPA).
-For example, a keyword driving a low Cost Per Click is great, but cheap traffic that doesn't generate value does not benefit the client or the agency.
+Metric Type Cost Metrics | What It Means Measure marketing spend and efficiency by tracking key financial indicators such as the total spend but also breaking that down into key sectors such as Cost per Click (CPC), Cost Per Lead (CPL), and Cost Per Acquisition (CPA).
+For example, a keyword driving a low Cost Per Click is great, but cheap traffic that doesn't generate revenue or drive qualified leads into the sales team, or does so at too high of a customer acquisition cost, does not benefit the client or the agency.

-These focus on tracking marketing initiatives implemented to build brand awareness or loyalty.
-This includes marketing metrics such as reach, impressions, shares, brand recall, and engagement across different channels.
+Metric Type Brand Awareness Metrics | What It Means These focus on tracking the marketing strategy implemented to build brand awareness or loyalty.
+This includes key marketing metrics such as reach, post impressions, shares, brand recall, and engagement across different channels. |

-Allow marketing professionals to track how many visitors or leads converted into paying customers after marketing campaigns were executed.
-Conversion metrics are an essential piece of the marketing metrics puzzle because they help guide if marketing strategies are producing a reasonable ROI for clients.
+Metric Type Conversion Rates | What It Means Allow marketing professionals to track how many visitors or leads converted into paying customers (or qualified leads) after marketing campaigns were executed.
+Conversion metrics are an essential piece of the marketing metrics puzzle because they help guide if marketing activities are producing a reasonable ROI for clients. |

-Tracks reviews, ratings, and customer feedback across different marketing channels, such as social media platforms and review sites.
-These metrics are important in assessing brand reputation, so your team can make adjustments if needed.
-Such as a sudden influx of negative reviews that bring down a client’s average rating.
+Metric Type Reputation Management Metrics | What It Means Tracks reviews, ratings, net promoter score, and feedback from existing customers across different marketing channels, such as social media platforms and review sites.
+This kind of marketing metric is important in assessing brand reputation, so your team can make adjustments if needed.
+Such as a sudden influx of negative reviews that bring down a client’s average rating. |

-Gives marketing teams an overview of how long customers remain active with a business or product over time and how much they are likely to spend during the entirety of their business relationship.
+Metric Type Customer Lifecycle / Customer Lifetime Value (CLV) | What It Means Gives marketing teams an overview of how existing customers remain active with a business or product over time and how much they are likely to spend during the entirety of their business relationship, driving the customer lifetime value metric.
+Remember, a higher customer lifetime value can justify a higher customer acquisition cost. |

-Assess marketing campaigns and their effectiveness in driving growth for a business or marketing channel.
-It's also essential for understanding the trajectory of the business.
+Metric Type Growth Rate | What It Means Assesses marketing efforts and their effectiveness in driving growth for a business or marketing channel.
+It's also essential for understanding the trajectory of the business. |

 Actionable Metrics are valuable numbers that fuel marketing and can be associated with clearly defined and measurable outcomes.